 There's a structural and philosophical distinction between a labyrinth and a maze.
 A labyrinth is a path to a central point -- with no obstacles, no intent to disorient.
 A maze, on the other hand, purposely imposes dead ends and turns to confuse the participant.

 The various labyrinth patterns are archetypal, designed to clear the mind.
 They're reflective and meditative.
-Enter the labyrinth and release mental clutter as you walk toward the center.
+When you enter the labyrinth you start releasing mental clutter while walking toward the center.
 Then remain at the center and contemplate your thoughts for as long as you like.
 Afterward follow the outward path, using that time to reconnect and eventually rejoin your environment.
+Here are our favorite labyrinths throughout the San Francisco Bay Area, from the city's Pacific Heights neighborhood to Contra Costa in the East Bay.

 1100 California St.

 Don't expect to walk the Grace Cathedral Labyrinth (located upon entry of this spectacular Nob Hill edifice) on your own even though there are moments when you can engage in quiet moments of reflection.
 This labyrinth is a replica of the Chartres labyrinth of France's Chartres Cathedral outside of Paris.

 Lands End Labyrinth